Ho Ho Ying: Early life and education

 Ho was born on 20 February 1935 in Hainan, China, the eldest of five children.
 When he was born, his father had left the family for Kuala Lumpur to work as a cook for a British family.
-Much of his childhood years was spent with his mother, a housewife on the island, and at the outbreak of Second Sino-Japanese War Ho and his mother had escaped the invaders' capture and reunite with the elder Ho in Kuala Lumpur in 1941.
+Much of his childhood years was spent with his mother, a housewife on the island, and at the outbreak of Second Sino-Japanese War Ho and his mother had escaped the invaders' capture and reunited with the elder Ho in Kuala Lumpur in 1941.
 He was 5 when he arrived in the city, only for the city to fall to the Japanese a year later.

 Despite the war, Ho continued his education with the Chung Hwa Confucian Primary School (尊孔小学).
 There, he learnt basic Chinese calligraphy and took art classes, copying drawings made by his teacher on the blackboard.
 In his free time, he would immerse himself at comic book stalls along Petaling Street (茨厂街 (cíchǎng jiē)), poring through Chinese wuxia comics (连环书 (liánhuán shū)) and copying the comic book characters back home.
 He continued school at Chung Hwa Confucian High School (尊孔中学) until 1951, when his family relocated to Singapore.

 He attended the Chinese High School, developing a strong interest in art under the influence of school teachers Liu Kang and Chen Wen Hsi.
-As he was a poor and could not afford art materials, Chen would often offer him money to buy the art materials.
+As he was poor and could not afford art materials, Chen would often offer him money to buy the art materials.
 Ho's confidence in his art grew as he was proficient with Chinese calligraphy and often won awards in school.

 When he was 18 years old, his mother died of cervical cancer shortly after giving birth to his youngest sister.
 Without their mother, Ho had to take on the responsibility of taking care of his siblings and a 4-and-half months old infant sister, while his father was away working in a British household.
 As his father earned little as a cook, Ho often had to seek credit for food and provisions from shop owners.

 In 1962 Ho graduated from Nanyang University with a Bachelor (Arts) in Chinese Language and Literature.